Vonage/vivid/components/tooltip/readme.md

 Note that touch screen devices do not share the same pointer input events and may fail to show anything.

-Consider avoiding the use of tooltip as it may fail to produce the same UX for ALL users. if must, contemplate on practices such as `aria-describedby` to add alternative experience to users who aren't able to interact with a control in the same manner as sighted users.
+Consider avoiding the use of tooltip as it may fail to produce the same UX for ALL users. if must, contemplate on practices such as `aria-describedby` to add alternative experience to users who aren't able to interact with a control in the same manner sighted users do.

 ## Using the Tooltip right